ssalinasfe/Polylla-Mesh-DCEL/README.md

 Scripts made to facilizate the process of test the algorithm:

- - (in data folder) To generate random points and an initial triangulation:

-    ```
-    ./datagenerator_withplotting.sh <number of vertices of triangulation>
-    ```

- - (in data folder) To generate random points, an initial triangulation and plot both with their vertices and halfedges labeled.
-Halfedges are labeled with the index left to it

-    ```
-    ./datagenerator_withplotting.sh <number of vertices of triangulation>
-    ```

  - (in build folder) To generate random points, an initital triangulation and a poylla mesh

     ```
-    ./datagenerator.sh <number of vertices of triangulation>
+    ./generatemesh.sh <number of vertices of triangulation>
     ```

- - (in build folder) To generate random points, an initital triangulation and a poylla mesh and plot the triangulation and polylla mesh
+ - (in build folder) To generate mesh from files .node, .ele, .neigh with the same name

     ```
-    ./datagenerator.sh <number of vertices of triangulation>
-    ```

-- (in build folder) To generate poylla mesh from files with the same name and the same output

-    ```
-    ./datagenerator_withplotting.sh <name of file without extention>
+    ./generatefromfile.sh <filename> <output name>
     ```